The 5th Wave (series): The Infinite Sea

 The Infinite Sea is the second installment in the series, released on September 16, 2014.

 The book becomes much more involved with the members of Squad 53 and the character Ringer.
-The group takes refuge in an old hotel near the ruins of Wright-Patterson, at Cassie's insistence that Evan is still alive.
-Ringer sets out to find an alternate route, though it goes awry when she mistakes Teacup, a small girl of the squad, for a Silencer, shoots her, and is taken by an approaching helicopter.
+The group takes refuge in an old hotel near the ruins of Wright-Patterson, at Cassie's insistence that Evan is still alive, and the fact that he said to meet him there.
+Ringer sets out to find an alternate route, though it goes awry when she mistakes Teacup, a small girl of the squad, for a Silencer, shoots her, and is taken by an approaching army helicopter.
 Evan is revealed to have survived, having been rescued by another Silencer named Grace.
 Evan attempts to kill Grace after he finds out she is hunting Cassie, and though he fails, he manages to flee during an attack by hidden assailants.
 Evan finds the hotel Cassie is stationed at, though he is shot and knocked out in a misunderstanding with Squad 53.
 Cassie tends to him, while Ben angrily awaits his awakening.
 Later, a helicopter quickly flies over the hotel, and then a small girl, Megan, appears.
 Evan wakes up and warns them that she is rigged with a bomb that explodes when it comes into contact with human breath.
-The group remove the bomb.
-Grace appears and, after a violent confrontation, is killed when Private Poundcake detonates the bomb near her, also killing himself and destroying the hotel.
+The group removes the bomb.
+Grace appears and, after a violent confrontation, is killed when Private Poundcake detonates the bomb that was earlier in Megan near her Grace, also killing himself and destroying the hotel.